The leaves have not yet gone; then why do ye come,

 While griefs first flakes fall silent on the heart!

-We are busy working to bring Alfred Austin's "Unseasonable Snow" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Alfred Austin's "Unseasonable Snow" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Unseasonable Snow" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.